Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: On Turing completeness of HDC/VSA

-Another part of the system performs computations for a given initial grid state of length $l$ at time $t=0$.
+The other part of the system performs computations for a given initial grid state of length $l$ at time $t=0$.
 The initial grid state is mapped to a compound hypervector (denoted as $\textbf{a}_0$).
-The mapping is done by applying the addition operation on all hypervectors representing the states of cells at all positions.
+The mapping is done by applying the superposition operation on all hypervectors representing the states of cells at all positions.
 Position $j$ in the grid is represented by applying the permutation operation $j$ times to the hypervector corresponding to a state at position $j$.
-Thus, this representation corresponds to the mapping of a sequence with the addition operation.
+Thus, this representation corresponds to the mapping of a sequence with the superposition operation.
 For example, if the initial grid state is $10101$, then the representation of the state at the fifth position is $\rho^5 \textbf{1}$ while the compound hypervector for the initial grid state is:

 Given $\textbf{a}_{0}$, the next step is to compute $\textbf{a}_{1}$ or in general compute $\textbf{a}_{t+1}$ given $\textbf{a}_{t}$.

 First, $\textbf{a}_{t+1}$ is initialized to be an empty hypervector.
 Next, for each position $j$ ranging from $1$ to $l$ we do the following (this step can be either serial or parallel): \begin{itemize}